josh-collinsworth/joco-sveltekit/src/lib/content/posts/glove80-first-impressions.md

 There's a good reason for this drawback, though: apparently, when the keys are as close together as the Glove80's are—and when they sit at angles, rather than uniformly flat—swappable switches are much riskier to the quality and consistency of the keyboard.
 Soldering the switches in place essentially means a better product.

 Besides, there aren't very many Choc v1 switches to choose from anyway.
-The Glove80 ships with your choice of four switches (really, three): Brown, White, Red, and Red Pro.
+The Glove80 ships with your choice of four switches (kinda three): Brown, White, Red, and Red Pro.

 <SideNote>